-It is an insurance that covers the liability of the employer in case one of the employees get injured/a disease or died in the course of his employment.
+It is insurance that covers the liability of the employer in case one of the employees get injured/a disease or died in the course of his employment.

 In other words, if an employee gets injured/a disease during his work, his employer needs to continue to pay his earnings during his recovery and his medical expenses, in the limit of the Employee Compensation Ordinance.

-Furthermore, if the employee has a permanent disability due to his work injury, the employee is liable to pay him a compensation.
-It is the same principle if an employee died, the employer needs to pay a compensation to his family.
+Furthermore, if the employee has a permanent disability due to his work injury, the employee is liable to pay him compensation.
+It is the same principle if an employee died, the employer needs to pay compensation to his family.